MCG-NJU/MOC-Detector/readme/Visualization.md

 <br/>

-You can choose a `.mp4` video from ucf24 [test_video_list](test_video_list.txt).
+You can choose a `.mp4` video from ucf24 [test_video_list](../src/vis/test_video_list.txt)).
 Video frames will be extracted automatically and MOC-Detector will manipulate these frames to produce spatialtemporal detection results (saved in `.pkl` file).
 After linking algorithm the result tubelet will be added on each frame.
 Finally you will get a `.avi` visualization video in  `INFERENCE_DIR`.

 (.mp4 --> .jpg --> .pkl --> .jpg --> .avi)